ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 about the shutdown from a verifiable source (e.g. a software update).
 The client SHOULD be provided the final STH issued by the log and SHOULD resolve SCTs and STHs to this final STH.
 If an SCT or STH cannot be resolved to the final STH...

-XXX?
+\[ TODO: Talk about an auditor of last resort. \]

 When multiplied by the number of logs from which a client accepts STHs, this number of unique STHs grow and the negative privacy